 Career opportunities for Biochemistry graduates

-Careers that involve carrying out or directing scientific research at a university, a government laboratory or a biotechnology company require at least a Master of Science (MSc) degree and preferably, a Doctor of Philosophy (PhD) degree.
+Some of these jobs may require further study at postgraduate level, particularly careers that involve carrying out or directing scientific research at a university, a government laboratory or a biotechnology company.

 Further careers information